astavonin/presentations/active_objects/presentation.md

 # Concurrent interactions
 ### Communicating sequential processes (CSP)

-- CSP was first described in a 1978 paper by Tony Hoare and significantly improved in 1985;
+- CSP was first described in a 1978 paper by Tony Hoare and significantly improved in 1985.

-- Go is one of multiple languages which support CSP.
+- Go is one of multiple languages that support CSP.
     - CSP is also implemented in Rust, Clojure, OCaml, etc.

-- `Channel`s as a cross process/thread communication way is core component of CSP.
+- `Channel`s as a cross process/thread communication way is the core component of CSP.

-- All modern CSP implementations much more secure then Shared memory.
+- All modern CSP implementations are much more secure then Shared memory.

 - Deadlocks are still possible as any Goroutine may have multiple Channels.